seblj/nvim-lsp-extras/README.md

 # nvim-lsp-extras

 Some extra functionality I use to make neovim lsp a bit better.

-Depends on new functionality in Neovim 0.9 that was merged 10.01.2023
+## Requirements

+- Neovim 0.9

 ## Installation